dzintars/infra/docs/ansible/errors.md

 https://www.techbeatly.com/2019/07/openshift-4-libvirt-upi-installation.html/

-This lead me to some activity in master nodes.
-Haproxy semanage port section.
+This lead me to some activity in master nodes. #HAProxy #semanage port section.

 Ececute this commands on your Bastion